8c6794b6/hpc-codecov/README.md

 ### Project using cabal-install

-Search under directory made by ``cabal-install`` , generating a report for test suite named ``my-project-test``.
+Search under the directory made by ``cabal-install``, generating a report for a test suite named ``my-project-test``.
 Skip searching under the directories with base name ``my-project``, and exclude modules named ``Main`` and ``Paths_my_project`` from the report.
 Note the use of comma to separate multiple values for the ``-x`` option: